deftjs/Examples/deft-template-generator/README.md

 ## Introduction

 This is a Gradle build that generates a basic ExtJS/DeftJS application skeleton.
-A Gradle wrapper batch file called `gradlew.bat` and shell script 'gradlew' are included, which should automatically download Gradle and run the generator.
+A Gradle wrapper batch file called `gradlew.bat` and shell script `gradlew` are included, which should automatically download Gradle and run the generator.
 If you prefer to install Gradle yourself, simple instructions for setting up Gradle are below.

 ## The Generated Application